Experiments with CodeMirror

 })

 The first thing to note here is that state objects are immutable, you cannot modify them directly.
-On the other hand, state objects have utility methods to create transaction objects that represent changes to the state.
+On the other hand, state objects have utility methods to create new transaction objects (also immutable) that represent changes to themselves.
 You can then dispatch these transactions to an EditorView to apply the changes.
-This is a very powerful and flexible way to manage the state of the editor, but it can be a bit overwhelming at first.
+This is a very much functional-inspired way to manage the state of the editor, but it can be a bit overwhelming at first.
+This follows very closely the functional core, imperative shell architecture.

 To recap, the core concepts of CodeMirror 6 are: